Daniel N. Bullock, Ph.D.

 In my first pass through college I majored in philosophy and psychology, with a minor in cognitive science, at the University of North Carolina at Chapel Hill.
 Building upon this, I next pursued graduate study in philosophy of mind at the University of Cincinnati where I focused on the concept of mental representation insofar as it relates to AI, consciousness, and related contexts (e.g., explanations, mechanisms, metaphysics, etc.).
 Eventually though, I sought a more empirical route for studying the mind and pursued another baccalaureate degree in (neuro)biology, with minors in math and genetics, at North Carolina State University.

 I next undertook doctoral study in neuroscience and psychology at Indiana University which I completed in 2021.
 This was followed by a one-year postdoctoral position at the University of Minnesota.
 My research has focused on topics related to the organization of the brain’s white matter, and the development of computational services and code for the digital segmentation of white matter.
-These products (coded in MATLAB and Python) are released open source and are available on GitHub.
-Although I try and update these products from time to time and respond to questions about their use and applications, my shift away from traditional academic work has made this difficult.
-That being said, I’m hopeful that my shift to agency and policy based work will lead to even broader impacts on science.
+These products (coded in MATLAB and Python) were released open source and are still available on GitHub–out of date, though they may be.